 Place the coated chicken tenders on the prepared roasting rack.
 Lightly spray them with avocado oil and sprinkle them with paprika.

-Bake the tenders for 15 minutes in the middle of the oven, then switch the oven to broil, keeping the baking sheet on the middle rack, and broil them until golden brown and cooked through, about 2 minutes per side.
+Bake the tenders for 15 minutes in the middle of the oven.
+Switch the oven to broil, keeping the baking sheet on the middle rack, and broil the tenders until golden brown and cooked through, about 2 minutes per side.
 Their internal temperature should reach 165ºF.

 Serve immediately.